rolandoesc/100daysofcode/README.md

 #### Day 10 ####

 Trying to fix Angular 'bugs' I believe I created.
 Also I finished a memory card game using Vanilla JS ---> https://github.com/rolandoesc/memory-card-game

+#### Day 11 ####

+I'm getting faster at designing small features with CSS. :) Also I've managed to be more productive using Pomello, all Trello & Pomodoro in just one app!